 The London Metal Exchange (LME) is a futures and options trading exchange that operates the world’s largest marketplace for trading base metals.

-LME operates a full suite of products and services related to trading metals:
+The LME offers the following products and services related to trading metals.

 |Trading Venues||The LME operates three distinct regulated platforms for trading metals.|